-Refuse collection will be undertaken from Finchley Road across the Site frontage as per the existing situation for the Site and neighbouring properties.
-Refuse vehicles will be able to stop within the loading bay or car parking spaces which is currently used, and are located within 5.5m of the Site frontage (the footway width) to enable waste collection operatives to readily collect the waste.

-- 6.44 The existing Site would be expected to generate as many as four different waste vehicles each day as the individual retail units would have commissioned their own collection regimes which are relevant to their specific needs.
-The proposed development provides the opportunity for coordinated and managed waste collection between the retail and hotel uses, whilst the residential element will need to have its waste collected by Council waste collections. - 6.45 A Waste Management Plan has been prepared as a separate document to support the planning application to outline the approach to managing waste once operational.
+- 6.35 Waste collection will be undertaken from Finchley Road across the Site frontage as per the existing situation for the Site and neighbouring properties.
+Waste vehicles will be able to stop within the loading bay or car parking spaces which is currently used, and are located within 5.5m of the Site frontage (the footway width) to enable waste collection operatives to readily collect the waste. - 6.36 The existing Site would be expected to generate as many as four different waste vehicles each day as the individual retail units would have commissioned their own collection regimes which are relevant to their specific needs.
+The Proposed Development provides the opportunity for coordinated and managed waste collection between the restaurant and hotel uses. - 6.37 An Operational Waste Management Plan has been prepared as a separate document to support the planning application to outline the approach to managing waste once operational.